main

 # ...

-4. Optional password for the truststore.
-Can be provided as a plaintext value (as shown) or via a Secret.
-Plaintext values are not recommended for production.
+• metricsSources.trustStore.password optionally specifies the truststore password.
+The password can be provided as a plaintext value or via a Secret.
+Plaintext values are not recommended for production environments.

 2.3.4.
 Using a schema registry with Kafka